MediaPreneur/lvwrence.github.io/_posts/2016-5-16-scaling-jarvis-from-five-to-five-thousand-users-in-forty-eight-hours.md

 **Hours 12-24**
 We grabbed brunch nearby and started talking about our future billions.
-I upgraded our dynos and went home and ~~created a test framework~~ continued writing good tests like any good software developer who always writes good tests.
+I upgraded our dynos and went home and <del>created a test framework</del> continued writing good tests like any good software developer who always writes good tests.

 **Lesson learned**: Nothing much, really.
 Things were pretty good at this point.